0simp/AviaPlugins/README.md

 This plugin is a bit buggy and sometimes collapsing a category will do fuck all.
 If that happens, click random channels in the category and try again until it works, it should eventually

+# BetterDownloadButton

+Prevents download buttons from opening new tabs (BROWSER ONLY, on desktop this plugin makes the download button do nothing)

 # BetterFavourites

 Improves avia's built in favourites system by adding a button to the image viewer to add the image to favourites, a refresh button to the favourites panel (click to make images/gifs added via the add favourites button show up) and making clicking on an image/gif put the link into the chat bar instead of copying it to the clipboard.
 This plugin is just a combination of AddToFavourites,FavsToChat and a new refresh button.